Rediscovering Christianity

 I was baptized at St Anne’s, Mazagaon, in Mumbai, India, but the parish I most remember in my earliest years was All Saints (Anglican) Church, Malabar Hill.
 Our parents gave us an ecumenical (Roman Catholic and Anglican) upbringing in both India and (mainly) New Zealand, being members and attenders of both Roman Catholic and Anglican parishes.
 As an adult, I spent many formative years as a parishioner of St Luke’s in the City, Christchurch.

-All quotes from the Bible, unless otherwise stated, are taken from the New Revised Standard Version (NRSV), Catholic Edition.
+All quotes from the Bible on this blog, unless otherwise stated, are taken from the New Revised Standard Version (NRSV), Catholic Edition.